-Sedation Dentistry has helped many people manage their dental phobias and has enabled them to take the steps needed to get the dental care they need.
-We welcome you to book a consultation appointment to see if Sedation Dentistry is right for you!
+Sedation dentistry has helped many people manage their dental phobias and enabled them to take the steps needed to get the dental care they need.
+We welcome you to book a consultation appointment to see if sedation dentistry is right for you!

 Sedation Dentistry uses various sedative options to achieve a relaxed, easy and calm state in our patients.
 The sedatives we use range from mild to moderate and may be administered by our Chestermere Dentists in one of three ways:

-When considering which type of sedation dentistry may be right for you, it is important to disclose to your Dentist any drug or medications you use so that our staff can select the appropriate method for you.
+When considering which type of sedation dentistry may be right for you, it is important to disclose to your Lifepath dentist any drug or medications you use so that our Chestermere dentists can select the appropriate method for you.
 We suggest that you bring a detailed list of your medical history, including any medications and nutritional supplements you may be taking.
-Contact Lifepath Dental, to book your initial consultation appointment.
+Contact Lifepath Dental & Wellness' chestermere sedation dentists, to book your initial consultation appointment.

 Sedation Dentistry allows people who are experiencing dental anxiety or fear to stop avoiding regular dental hygiene and periodontal treatments.
 Routine dental care, such as dental hygiene visits, is essential in preventing more complex dental problems.
 By following recommended routine care and maintenance, patients can avoid the very thing they fear and end up with fewer visits to the dentist!